Every Susan Sarandon Movie Ranked Worst To Best

 18. Arbitrage

-Robert Miller (Gere) is a wealthy, handsome, veteran power broker who is the model of success.
-But his affair with a much younger woman (Laetitia Casta) is far from his only misdeed.
+Robert Miller (Gere) is a wealthy, handsome, veteran power broker, but his affair with a much younger woman (Laetitia Casta) is far from his only misdeed.
 Because very quietly, Robert has been skimming money from his company to the tune of more than $400 million dollars.
-Little does everyone know — including his wife Ellen (Sarandon) and daughter Brooke (Brit Marling) — but Robert is guilty of massive stock fraud.
+Little does everyone know — including Ellen and his daughter Brooke (Brit Marling) — but Robert is guilty of massive stock fraud.
 To get out of it and escape the attention of the authorities, he's attempting to sell the company.
 But Ellen and a dedicated detective (Tim Roth) are both closing in on the truth.

 17. Joe

-Many may know Susan Sarandon's later roles of matronly mothers or even grandmothers.
+Many may know Susan Sarandon for playing mothers or even grandmothers later in her career.
 But flash back to her first on-screen role in the 1970 drama "Joe," and you'll find a young Susan Sarandon playing someone's daughter.
-Here, she is Melissa Compton, the child of rich New York couple Bill and Joan (Dennis Patrick and Audrey Claire).
+Melissa Compton is the hippie child of rich New York couple Bill and Joan (Dennis Patrick and Audrey Claire), who has rebelled against her uptight socialite parents.

-Melissa Compton (Susan) is young hippie, who has rebelled against her uptight, socialite parents.
 But when her father murders her boyfriend for getting her involved in drugs, he finds a kindred spirit in lowly factory worker Joe Curran (Peter Boyle).
-Joe is a hippie-hating lout, who sends them on a maniacal and murderous revenge spree that comes with devastating consequences for everyone involved.
+Joe is a hippie-hating lout, who takes Bill on a maniacal, murderous revenge spree that comes with devastating consequences for everyone involved.

 "Joe" is a bit of a time capsule, not just as Sarandon's "stunning debut" in the words of critic Emmanuel Levy, but also as a film that blatantly lets you know what the establishment thought of hippie culture in the early 1970s.
 In fact, "Joe" became strangely intertwined in a murder case, as it was released just a few months after a disgruntled father killed his hippie daughter and her friends.
-Screened for both prosecution and defense teams by the presiding judge, jury selection was complicated by the film, with fears that it could influence the verdict (via The Toronto Star).
+Screened for both prosecution and defense teams by the presiding judge, jury selection was complicated by the film, with fears that it could influence the verdict.

 16. Speed Racer

-"Speed Racer" never did become the box office blockbuster it was hoping to be (via Box Office Mojo), but that doesn't mean it didn't dazzle audiences with its striking visuals and stellar cast, which includes Susan Sarandon as the titular racer's mother.
+"Speed Racer" never did become the box office blockbuster it was hoping to be, but that doesn't mean it didn't dazzle audiences with its striking visuals and stellar cast, which includes Susan Sarandon as the titular racer's mother.
 Adapted by the Wachowskis from a goofy 1960s anime series, "Speed Racer" brings all of the show's feverishly fast-paced cartoon glory into live action.

 Speed Racer (Emile Hirsch) is a young man from a racing family, who has overcome the death of his brother to become a star on the track.
 A whiz behind the wheel, he pilots his legendary Mach 5 racer to win after win.
 But he becomes embroiled in a sinister plot by a diabolical business mogul when he refuses an offer to race for Royalton Industries.
 Now determined to take them down, Speed Racer must team up with the mysterious Racer X in the biggest race of his life.